 If you are new to online lending or loan shopping, you probably never heard of the term loan aggregator.
 An aggregator is an online business that collects information from multiple competing lenders and displays its website.
 An aggregator helps you lower the cost of your total loan by showing you which lender can give you a lower interest rate and better terms.
 It is like being able to compare multiple lenders at the same time.

 What is good about an aggregator is that they can also give you a pre-approval letter that includes the interest rate and loan terms.
-A pre-approval letter results in a soft inquiry but it does not affect your credit score.
-If you get approved for the loan, however, your lender will pull your credit profile resulting in a hard inquiry.
-A hard inquiry will drop your credit score by 5 to 6 points which you can recover in a few months if you use your credit accounts responsibly.
+A pre-approval letter results in a soft inquiry but does not affect your credit score.
+However, if you get approved for the loan, your lender will pull your credit profile, resulting in a hard inquiry.
+A hard inquiry will drop your credit score by 5 to 6 points, which you can recover in a few months if you use your credit accounts responsibly.

 2. Use an online calculator